dpukhkaiev/BRISE2/main_node/configuration_distribution/README.md

 # BRISE Configuration Distribution Extension

-A modular extension for the **BRISE SOFTWARE PRODUCTLINE** that manages how experiment configurations are dispatched to workers.
-The introduction of synchronization modi may be suitible for certain configuration runs, depending on the specific workload.
+A modular extension for the **BRISE SOFTWARE PRODUCT LINE** that manages how experiment configurations are dispatched to workers.
+The introduction of synchronization modi may be suitable for certain configuration runs, depending on the specific workload.

 ---